-- They do charge a $100 termination fee: This is something small investors will want to know about.
+- They do charge a $100 termination fee, which is fairly standard for brokerages.

-- There is an inactivity fee: This applies to accounts with less than $20 and no activity for more than 180 days.
+- There is an inactivity fee, which applies to accounts with less than $20 and no activity for more than 180 days.
 So, as long as you’re active on the platform, you’ll be able to dodge this fee (even if you have barely any money invested).

-They are known for their free trades, but that’s a recent development for them.
-They used to charge for trades, but they stopped doing it in late 2017.
+M1 Finance is known for its commission-free trades, but that’s a recent development.
+The company used to charge for trading and only stopped doing so in 2017.

-M1 Finance CEO Brian Barnes has explained a little more about the company’s finances and how they make money.
+M1 Finance CEO Brian Barnes explained a little more about the company’s finances and how they make money:

 “We make money lending the user-owned securities and cash held in their accounts.
 In this way, we operate identically to a bank.
 We also are paid to transact on various exchanges that actually improve the pricing our customers get in a trade.
-In the coming months, we will introduce margin loans, adding an additional revenue stream for those who opt in,” he said.
+In the coming months, we will introduce margin loans, adding an additional revenue stream for those who opt in.”

 M1 Finance Minimum Investment

 If you’re setting up a retirement account, you’ll need to commit more for that initial investment.
-For those kinds of accounts, you have to deposit $500.
-That’s not much either when you’re looking at a retirement vehicle.
+For that account type, you have to deposit at least $500.

 M1 Finance vs. Betterment

-Betterment is one of the most popular robo advisors out there right now.
-So it’s natural to want to know the differences between Betterment and M1 Finance.
+Betterment is a popular investment platform that also leverages robo advisor technology, so it’s natural to want to know the differences between Betterment and M1 Finance.